Deepanshuisjod/odin-recipes/README.md

-A simple Indian recipe page made using following :
+A simple Indian recipe page made using HTML and VIM
-1.HTML
-2.VIM